These DIY pilgrim hat place card holders are the perfect whimsical touch for your Thanksgiving table!

 Definitely hide the paperclip under that felt!

-Finally, use the glitter glue to make a buckle.
-Just be careful not to smear it–it takes a while to dry!
+10. use the glitter glue to make a buckle.
+Be careful not to smear it—it takes a while to dry!

-I let the hats all dry overnight–that glitter glue dries at a glacial pace.
+11. Allow the hats to dry overnight—the glitter glue dries at a glacial pace.

-Once everything was dry, I (carefully) put the names into the paperclips.
-The one thing about making these out of paper cups is that they are a little flimsy.
-But they’re also pretty hardy with the felt, and even if you do bend the paper cup, you can’t tell at all.
+The one thing about making these out of paper cups is that they can be a little flimsy.
+The felt and the glue stiffens them up a little bit, and even if you do bend the paper cup, you can’t tell at all.